 That… just about covers all the extras in the game.
 I’m sure I even forgot some small things, but it’s getting hard to type all this stuff!
 Generation II is so stuffed with content it’s actually crazy.
 If you don’t find hours upon hours of content here, something is definitely wrong with you.

-The Final Word“Humph.
+“Humph.
 Are you happy you won?”

 In an old Iwata Asks interview, members of the development team mention that Generation II was originally going to be the finale for the entire series.
 I have no trouble at all seeing that sentiment in Generation II.
 The games are beautiful to see, to hear, and to play.
 Many of Generation I’s problems were ironed out, while a frankly ungodly amount of new content was added in.